What you need to know about the proposed Rules of Golf changes by the USGA and R&A

 The USGA and R&A started focusing on this proposed rules overhaul in 2012 because their bottom line is to ensure the game’s survival, and they knew they needed to get with the times.
 Hence, the unveiling of their rules-of-the-future answer with this enormous paradigm shift.

 That said, many would agree all that really matters is you have fun while you play.
-So then do the proposed changes hit the mark for golfers of all types to have fun AND follow the rules of the game closely?
+But do the proposed changes hit the mark for all types to have fun AND follow the rules of the game closely?

 Of course that’s TBD, but on the hunch the USGA and R&A have done their job correctly … absolutely.